edinabwari/alx-higher_level_programming/README.md

 # All the python project task.
-# More to be addes
+# More to be added